brycie-boy/The_Cosmos/Digestion.md

 	This is the ideas of others burst into my my universe.
 This starts out as a inbox scrap note, which is just a straight up annotation export.
 This is the most scattered and chaotic stage of the

 - **☁️ Nebula**
-	When a nebula has done its job and has created new stars, it is considered complete and is labeled with the appropriate symbol
+	When the chaos subsides, and gravity has condensed all the annotations into fully formed stars, then the inbox note process is complete and is given certified nebula status and recieves the appropriate emoji seen above.

-The annotations within an inbox note are very atomized; They’re scattered, bouncing around, and colliding, so this is considered the gaseous stage of a note.
+Considering that the annotations within an inbox note are very atomized, scattered, bouncing around, and colliding, this stage is considered the gaseous stage of a the note process.

-##### 2. ⛅️ Proto
+##### 2. ⛅️ Proto Note

 ![[05247EF8-7C83-4E59-BB86-FBA95A151ABE.jpeg|300]]